- Anti-virus software as a compulsory element

 Seek advice from a specialist

 If you are uncomfortable around computers, do not hesitate to seek guidance from experts.
-If you do not happen to have a friend who is a computer specialist, ask a computer vendor or an Internet service provider.
-Many such establishments offer a service to clean the computer of viruses.
-At the same time they can give you advice on keeping your computer safe in the future.
+If you do not happen to have a friend, who is a computer specialist, ask a computer vendor or an Internet service provider.
+Many such establishments offer a service to clean your computer of malware.
+At the same time, they can give you advice on how to keep your computer secure in the future.

 What to do if

-- …there is a virus in your computer?
-Disconnect the computer from the network.
-Scan the computer with updated anti-virus software.
-If necessary, turn to your Internet service provider or a computer maintenance company for help.
+- …your device is infected with malware?
+Disconnect the device from the network.
+Scan the files on your device with updated anti-virus software.
+If necessary, turn to your Internet service provider or a computer maintenance company for help, who will, if necessary, involve CERT-EE, a department of RIA that handles security incidents, in cleaning your device of the malware.

-- …the computer has been penetrated and damage has been caused?
-Turn to your Internet service provider.
-You should go to the police in case of major damages and if necessary.
+- …your device has been invaded and damage has been caused?
+Turn to an IT specialist and/or your Internet service provider.
+You should contact the Cybercrime Department of the Police and Border Guard Board at email@example.com if major damage has been inflicted.